-If you wish to try out Mimer at home you can go to www.mimer.com and download a Mimer development version for, among other choices, Windows or Linux.
-If you install this on your own computer at home, you can create your own databases, or you can connect to our Mimer server and do the lab assignments from home.
+If you wish to use Mimer from home you can go to www.mimer.com and download a Mimer development version for, among other choices, Windows, Mac OS X or Linux.
+(For running Mimer on a Mac, see the notes below.)
+If you install this on your own computer at home, you can do the lab assignments from home, either by connecting to our Mimer server or by creating your own local database and using that.

 To connect to a Mimer database, you must first tell the local Mimer installation that the database exists.

-Click on Start, then on All Programs, then on Mimer SQL Engine 10.0, and choose Mimer Administrator from the menu.
+Click on the Windows symbol to open up the "start menu", scroll down to Mimer SQL 11.0.5A (but maybe with the version you have installed, instead of 11.0.5A) and choose Mimer Administrator from the menu.
 When Mimer Administrator has started, choose the tab Remote to register a remote database:

 That the database is "remote" means that it is stored on a server, and not locally on the same machine.

-Click on Add, and in the Window that appears, enter the name of the database (dbk, not dbtek as in the picture).
+In the Window that appears, enter the name of the database (dbk).
 The Node name should be basen.oru.se.
-Be sure to uncheck the check box for Create System Data Source.
+If you are doing this on the university computers, you might not have permission to create system data sources, and in that case uncheck the check box for Create System Data Source.

 When you click OK, the new database will show up in the Mimer Administrator window.
 You can now close that window.